GalAngel15/Andorid_Project/README.md

-### Car Game Project
+### Game Project - Dragon Ball

 ## Overview

-This project is an Android game where the player navigates a character while avoiding obstacles and collecting bonuses that give him "shield".
+This project is an Android game where the player navigates a character (goku) while avoiding obstacles and collecting bonuses that give him "shield".
 The game features animated characters, background music, and various game elements to enhance the player experience.

 ## Project Structure